 The “Community Action Program” (“CAP”) was established in 1964 by Congress as a centerpiece of the War on Poverty.
-The goal of the program, which is now part of the Community Services Block Grant, is to reduce poverty, revitalize low-income communities, and empower low-income individuals and families to become fully self-sufficient.
+The goal of the program, which is now part of the Community Services Block Grant, is to reduce poverty, revitalize low-income communities, and empower low-income individuals and families to achieve economic prosperity.
 The program is carried out by a national network of more than 1,000 designated Community Action Agencies (“CAAs”), which provide a diverse array of services to and advocacy on behalf of low-income individuals and families.
 History of Community Action

 How do CAAs open doors to economic prosperity?

-CAAs help hundreds of thousands of Massachusetts residents meet their basic needs and achieve self-sufficiency.
+CAAs help hundreds of thousands of Massachusetts residents meet their basic needs and reach economic prosperity.
 In addition, CAAs play a major role in the economic well-being of local communities, providing jobs for residents and contracts to local businesses.
 CAAs are economic engines, providing communities with an annual infusion of over $250 million in total resources.
 CAAs generate twice that amount by helping clients become self-sufficient and productive.
 Each CAA operates an average of 12 to 15 programs including:

 - Job Training